ruslan-kotri/KTSerializer/README.md

 This piece of code stores serialized info in two streams - one stream for header and one for data.
 These streams are typically saved to files between sessions.

+Current project state: active bugfix.
+No new features are supposed to be added in the nearest future.

 Disclaimer: This code is provided "as is", without guarantee of any sort.
 Use it at your own risk.